I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ns-d3dhal-_dd_getdriverinfo2data.md

 ## Members

-`dwExpectedSize`
+`dwReserved`

-Specifies the expected size, in bytes, of the information requested.
-Driver should only read (not write) this member.
+Specifies a reserved field.
+Driver should not read or write.

 `dwMagic`